RaphaelUriol/MacOS-Hardenning-and-Optimisation/README.md

 Many configurations and settings need to be running in sudo.

 #### Legend :
-Manually done : You need to do it manually following the CIS benchmark
-Included      : the script contain the code to do it automatically but it was not relevant for my use so it is commented
+Manually done : You need to do it manually following the CIS benchmark or you need to do it for each user Included      : the script contain the code to do it automatically but it was not relevant for my use so it is commented
-Not included  : It can be done automatically but I couldn't do it, or you need to do it for each user
+Not included  : It can be done automatically but I couldn't do it

 ## Hardening (Organised according to CIS Benchmark)